 The true value of HubSpot is apparent after your website is up and running.
 HubSpot gives your business a full range of tools so you can improve your buyer experience, reduce your total cost of ownership over time, scale with confidence, and stay in sync without data silos.
 These tools are all built on the same platform and their data exists in one place, so your team always has a single source of truth and the reliability of a unified system.

-WordPress uses PHP as its programming language which is very well-known amongst many developers.
+WordPress uses PHP as its programming language, which is very well-known amongst many developers.
 This means you should have a large choice of agencies, freelance and contractors to work with.
-As well as being able to create custom solutions in PHP and run these on the same server as your Wordpress website (something you can’t do with HubSpot CMS) you can also use JavaScript for extending functionality on your website.
-JavaScript libraries and coding allows you to do a wide variety of things online but you are going to need a coder with experience of these to create them for you whether you use WordPress or HubSpot.
+As well as being able to create custom solutions in PHP and run these on the same server as your WordPress website (something you can’t do with HubSpot CMS), you can also use JavaScript for extending functionality on your website.
+JavaScript libraries and coding allow you to do a wide variety of things online, but you are going to need a coder with experience in these to create them for you, whether you use WordPress or HubSpot.

 WordPress is a versatile platform that has been successfully used for lead generation or ecommerce businesses (although if you have an ecommerce shop, we strongly recommend comparing WordPress vs. Shopify).
-It tends to be the default CMS businesses choose because it’s popular and there are many developers who will offer this service.
-Developers like it because they make more money from it; charging for updates, maintenance and even hosting (if that is provided by the developer).
-All these revenue streams are gone with HubSpot so it’s no wonder that developers won’t tell you how good it is!
-But for performance marketeers who want to focus on getting more leads, more sales and faster growth – WordPress has had its day.
+It tends to be the default CMS that businesses choose because it’s popular and many developers will offer this service.
+Developers like it because they make more money from it, charging for updates, maintenance and even hosting (if that is provided by the developer).
+All these revenue streams are gone with HubSpot, so it’s no wonder that developers won’t tell you how good it is!
+But for performance marketers who want to focus on getting more leads, more sales and faster growth, WordPress has had its day.

 HubSpot is a great choice for non-ecommerce websites and lead generation businesses who want to use their website as part of their digital marketing efforts.
 The platform brings all the tools marketers need to attract, nurture and close leads in one place.
 The whole system has been designed with marketers in mind, making it easy to perform day-to-day tasks without requiring help from developers.